 Scientific research in psychology is generally conducted by people with doctoral degrees (usually the doctor of philosophy [PhD]) and master's degrees in psychology and related fields, often supported by research assistants with bachelor's degrees or other relevant training.
-Some of them work for government agencies (e.g., the National Institute of Mental Health), for nonprofit organizations (e.g., the American Cancer Society), or in the private sector (e.g., in product development).
+Some of them work for government agencies (e.g., the Mental Health Commission of Canada), national associations (e.g., the Canadian Psychological Association), nonprofit organizations (e.g., the Canadian Mental Health Association), or in the private sector (e.g., in product development).
 However, the majority of them are college and university faculty, who often collaborate with their graduate and undergraduate students.
 Although some researchers are trained and licensed as clinicians-especially those who conduct research in clinical psychology-the majority are not.
-Instead, they have expertise in one or more of the many other subfields of psychology: behavioral neuroscience, cognitive psychology, developmental psychology, personality psychology, social psychology, and so on.
+Instead, they have expertise in one or more of the many other subfields of psychology; behavioural neuroscience, cognitive psychology, developmental psychology, personality psychology, social psychology, and so on.
 Doctoral-level researchers might be employed to conduct research full-time or, like many college and university faculty members, to conduct research in addition to teaching classes and serving their institution and community in other ways.

-Of course, people also conduct research in psychology because they enjoy the intellectual and technical challenges involved and the satisfaction of contributing to scientific knowledge of human behavior.
+Of course, people also conduct research in psychology because they enjoy the intellectual and technical challenges involved and the satisfaction of contributing to scientific knowledge of human behaviour.
 You might find that you enjoy the process too.
 If so, your college or university might offer opportunities to get involved in ongoing research as either a research assistant or a participant.
 Of course, you might find that you do not enjoy the process of conducting scientific research in psychology.
 But at least you will have a better understanding of where scientific knowledge in psychology comes from, an appreciation of its strengths and limitations, and an awareness of how it can be applied to solve practical problems in psychology and everyday life.